Veraclins/active-stories/README.md

 ## Assumptions

 1. The application can be used from a frontend application or a tool such as `Postman`.
-2. The cost is proportional to the estimated time for completion, hence having a mapping of cost to estimated time removes the stress of calculating it from the user.
-The user only needs to select a cost.
-3. While one can login as an admin, an admin can only be seeded or created directly in the database.
+2. While one can login as an admin, an admin can only be seeded or created directly in the database.
-4. A rejected story can still be approved and vice versa.
+3. A rejected story can still be approved and vice versa.